mmaynar1/TeamTreehouse/README.md

 # TeamTreehouse
-This repository contains Team Treehouse projects
+This repository contains Team Treehouse projects.

 ### [course-ideas](course-ideas)
 A web app for submitting and voting on course ideas.
 It is built using Java, the Spark framework, and the Handlebars templating engine.
 When running locally, use localhost:4567